Grace258/An-automatic-Micro-expression-System-of-Detection-and-Recognition/README.md

 testing_expression.py: test the model produced by detect_expression_model.py

 We use machine learning to train the CASMEII database, producing the model with accuracy of 77%.
+We use SMIC database to test the model we've trained before.
 This number is higher than human identification by naked eyes which is approximately 45%.